Zion & Bryce National Parks have been linked together from the beginning. So many people visit both of these parks on their Utah Road Trip.

 It is very similar to Bryce Canyon, with rock formations called hoodoos.
 It doesn’t have quite as many hoodoos, but they are redder than the formations in Bryce.

-It’s at a very high elevation, and the drive to and from Cedar Breaks is really a gorgeous drive (not to mention the drive and scenic viewpoints IN the park).
+It’s at a very high elevation, and the drive to and from Cedar Breaks is a gorgeous drive (not to mention the drive and scenic viewpoints IN the park).

 7. Parowan City

 Parowan is a gateway town to Cedar Breaks National Monument.
-It’s a very cute little town with a Visitor Center and a well-known church called The Old Rock Church.
+It’s a very cute little town with a visitor center and a well-known church called The Old Rock Church.

 This was built by the Church of Jesus Christ of Latter-Day Saints in the 1860s.
-It’s first meeting was held in 1870 and was attended by the famous prophet Brigham Young.
+Its first meeting was held in 1870 and was attended by the famous prophet Brigham Young.

 8. Red Canyon